techie084/Techie08/src/lib/posts/svelte-is-better.md

 1. what there is just too much verbosity for something that really can be much simpler.

 **Sure,** at times verbosity is needed, no not you Java (I have 3 years of pain with Java 😭).
-When learning something like frontend for the first time, the verbosity can be overwhelming at times and thats the last thing you would want when trying something new.
+When learning something like frontend for the first time, the verbosity can be overwhelming at times and that's the last thing you would want when trying something new.

 ## Conclusion